 Cider sweetened with honey ends up making a cross between a Mead (honey wine) and a hard cider, and it’s got its own name - cyser.

 Honey can be swapped in for sugar, pound for pound.

 Maple syrup gives Homemade Hard Apple Cider a great flavour, but you should really only substitute it for *part* of your sugar.

-Using maple syrup in place of ALL your sugar - while tasty - overwhelms the apple flavour, and becomes more of a Maple Wine, than a Hard Apple Cider recipe.
+Using maple syrup in place of ALL your sugar - while tasty - overwhelms the apple flavour, and becomes more of a Maple Wine, than a Hard Cider recipe.

 Like honey, it can be swapped in pound for pound.

 Molasses add a deep rich flavour to your cider, but - like Maple Syrup - you need to use it *judiciously*.

 Personally, I wouldn’t swap it in for more than a pound of the sugar, as it can easily overwhelm the flavour of the apple cider.

 Raisins are optional, but actually bring a lot to the finished product.
 Not only do they add a bit of flavour and sweetness, they also add body.